the-turing-way/the-turing-way/book/website/communication/binder.md

   - and a copy of the code itself (Notebooks or scripts);
 - a URL to where the environment is running so the code can be interacted with by you or your collaborators.

-Project Binder has packaged together all of the moving parts that make sharing computational work challenging into a simple to use interface.
+Project Binder has packaged together all of the moving parts that make it challenging to share computational work into a simple to use interface.
 There is a **free and public** version of this interface running at [**mybinder.org**](https://mybinder.org).

-The cartoon below, by Juliette Taka, demonstrates one workflow a scientist using Binder might adopt.
+The cartoon below, by Juliette Taka, demonstrates one workflow a that scientist using Binder might adopt.

 ```{figure} ../figures/binder-comic.png
 ---